-When you committed to nursing or pumping your milk, you probably envisioned doing so in the privacy of your own home or office.
-But sometimes a situation arises where there’s no private, convenient space to pump.
-So what happens then?
+When you committed to nursing or pumping your milk, you probably envisioned doing so in the privacy of your home or office.
+But sometimes there’s no private, convenient space to pump.
+So, what happens then?

-How do you meet the your medical need to pump when there’s no apparent space to do so?
+How do you meet your need to pump when there’s no clear space to do so?

 What Exactly Is “Pumping in Public?”

-“Pumping in public” refers to any situation in which you’re outside of your normal, guaranteed private space.
-When you pump in private, you’re in a personal space – your home, your office or designated (locked) workplace pumping area, or in a hotel room.
+“Pumping in public” refers to any situation in which you’re pumping breast milk outside of your normal, guaranteed private space.

-When you pump in public, there are varying degrees of what constitutes “public.”
-Pumping in a semi-private situation means you are pumping in an enclosed space that others still have access to.
+There are varying degrees of what constitutes “public.”
+Pumping in a semi-private situation means you are pumping in an enclosed space that others can still access.

 Examples of semi-private spaces include:

-Then there are times when you are pumping in a truly public place – out in the open where other people are around and may (or may not) be able to tell what you are doing.
+Then there are times when you pump in a truly public place, such as out in the open with people present who may (or may not) be able to tell what you are doing.

-If you prefer modesty or feel self-conscious about pumping in public, it may be best to find a semi-private location when you first do it to gain confidence about your ability to pump discreetly despite lacking a completely private space.
+If you prefer to be modest or feel self-conscious about pumping in public, it may be best to first attempt pumping in a semi-private location to gain confidence in your ability to pump discreetly in a public place.

-Most of the time, if you’re simply running late to get home from an outing or back to the office after an appointment, delaying your pumping session by a half hour to an hour is no big deal.
+If you’re running late to get home from an outing or back to the office after an appointment, delaying your pumping session by a half-hour to an hour is no big deal.

-But if you are regularly on the go, erratic pumping times have the potential to significantly affect your milk production.
+But if you are regularly on the go, erratic pumping times can seriously affect your milk production (source).

 Is It Legal to Pump in Public?

-While 49 states have provisions granting women the right to breastfeed in public, they do not explicitly provide protections for moms who are pumping (source).
-It may be a good idea to check the legislation of your specific state to see if they have any specific language in their legal code pertaining to pumping in public spaces.
+While all 50 states have provisions granting women the right to breastfeed in public, they do not explicitly provide protection for moms who are pumping (1).
+It may be a good idea to check your state’s legislation for any specific language in their legal code about pumping in public spaces.

-If no legal permission is given, you may want to consider making sure that, when you pump in public, your nipples are effectively covered so as not to be cited under “public indecency” laws.
+If no legal permission is given, you may want to ensure your nipples are effectively covered when you pump in public so as not to be cited under “public indecency” laws.

-While any nursing or pumping mom understands that there is nothing “indecent” about pumping milk for their baby, it’s better to be safe than sorry when there is no specific legal protection.
+While any nursing or pumping mom understands there is nothing indecent about pumping milk for their baby, it’s better to be safe than sorry when there is no specific legal protection.

-There are some special equipment considerations to keep in mind if you plan to pump in public.
-While not all of them may be absolutely required, they can certainly make the job easier.
-The good news is that many of these items will also make pumping in private more convenient, too.
+You may need some special equipment to pump in public.
+While not all of it may be absolutely required, they can certainly make the job easier.
+The good news is many of these items will make pumping in private more convenient too.

 Some items to consider:

-These days, many places have lactation rooms or are happy to make private arrangements for those who need them – but you’ll never know if you don’t ask.
-Ask the front desk or another employee (a manager is probably best) if there is a space available for nursing mothers.
+These days, many places have lactation rooms or are happy to make private arrangements for those who need them, but you’ll never know if you don’t ask!
+So, ask the front desk or another employee (a manager is probably best) if there is available space for nursing mothers.

 You can even do an internet search to see if a nursing room is available close to you.

-If there is, then your problem is solved and you can simply pump as you normally would.
-If not, then get ready – you’re ready to embark on your first public pumping adventure.
+If there is, your problem is solved and you can pump as you normally would.
+If not, then get ready, it’s time to embark on your first public pumping adventure!

 2. Wear Your Pumping Bra

-If you know you’re going to be pumping in public, it’s easiest if you put your pumping bra on at home and wear it for the day if possible.
+If you’re going to be pumping in public, it’s best to put your pumping bra on at home and wear it for the day, if possible.
 If your hands-free bra has holes in the nipples without an enclosure, affix a breast pad in them to cover the nipple and provide you protection while you’re wearing the bra full-time.

-If you don’t own a hands-free pumping bra, you can actually DIY your own.
-Cut small holes in the nipples of an old sports bra.
-When you are wearing the bra, affix breast pads inside it to provide coverage and protection.
-When you’re pumping, remove the breast pads and slip the flanges through the holes.
+If you don’t own a hands-free pumping bra, you can always convert yours.
+Cut small holes in the nipples of an old sports bra and affix breast pads inside to provide coverage and protection when you are wearing the bra.
+When you pump, remove the breast pads and slip the flanges through the holes.

-If you find yourself in a situation where you didn’t intend to pump publicly, or it wasn’t practical to wear your hands-free pumping bra all day, you’ll just need to move your regular bra above your breasts and put on your pumping bra while under the cover of your nursing cover.
+If you find yourself needing to pump publicly without planning, or if you couldn’t wear your hands-free pumping bra all day, move your regular bra above your breasts, and put on your pumping bra while under your nursing cover.